sk2111/tech-docs/tech-docs/docs/tech/devops/prerequisite.md

 ![Prereq](./assets/prereq.png)

 :::warning

-Exact version match is not required but make sure the installed software is latest stable version
+1. Exact version match is not required but make sure the installed software is latest stable version
+2. Please close all unused applications to free up system resources before starting the workshop.
+Restart your system if required.

 :::